 A Dog House

-Buy all types of toys like; tug toys, chew toys, toy balls, puzzle toys, and plush toys.
+Buy all types of toys for your puppy like; tug toys, teething toys, toy balls, puzzle toys, and plush toys.
 They will help in entertaining, distracting, and mental stimulation for your puppy.

 To ensure that your puppy is neat and attractive, buy nail cutters, shampoo, canine toothbrush and toothpaste, towels, dog wipe, dog mouth wash, and combs.